 An inspection is necessary to obtain initial property characteristics data.
-This inspection can be performed either by appraisers or by specially trained data collectors.
+This inspection can be performed either by appraisers, specially trained data collectors, and/or collected using technology such as remote sensing.
 In a joint approach, experienced appraisers make key subjective decisions, such as the assignment of construction quality class or grade, and data collectors gather all other details.
 Depending on the type of property, local (market) conditions and other resources available, a physical inspection including an interior inspection might be necessary.
 Measurement is an important part of data collection.
 Depending on the availability and reliability of data, different techniques and methods for measuring can be applied.
+To ensure data quality, a sample should be verified using a secondary inspection method.